Considering underfloor heating? We explore your options and explain how to choose the right system for your project

 In a new build, the extra cost of underfloor heating relative to the whole build cost is seldom a deal breaker.

-However, if you're looking to retrofit underfloor heating in a renovation project, it can be hugely disruptive and expensive as it often involves taking up floors that may otherwise be best left alone, or raising the floor level, which may have implications on the joinery (doors, skirting etc).
+However, if you're looking to retrofit underfloor heating in a renovation project, it can be disruptive and expensive as it often involves taking up floors that may otherwise be best left alone, or raising the floor level, which may have implications on the joinery (doors, skirting etc).

 Low-profile systems tend to have smaller diameter pipes and run at a higher temperature.
 This means that the floor will heat up and cool down far more quickly than conventional underfloor heating.